 For a small city, Providence is often surprisingly loud.
-The Noise Project is an all-volunteer, resident-driven non-profit organization seeking to better understand and address the culture of noise in the city, including excessive sound levels from such common sources as:
+The Noise Project is an all-volunteer, resident-driven non-profit organization that seeks to address the unhealthy culture of noise in the city, including excessive sound levels from such common sources as:

 • Over-amplified music (65+ dB) from vehicles, houses, and commercial entertainment venues

-• Operating off-road motorcycles and other ATVs without mufflers on city streets
+• Operating off-road motorcycles / ATVs without mufflers on city streets

-• Setting off illegal fireworks in residential neighborhoods, especially late at night
+• Igniting illegal fireworks, especially in residential neighborhoods and / or late at night

-• Leafblowers, the use of car horns as “doorbells” to summon people from houses, commercial trucks, car alarms, emergency-vehicle sirens, etc.
+• Other sources such as gas-fueled leafblowers, emergency-vehicle sirens, using car horns as “doorbells” to summon people from buildings, commercial trucks, car alarms, etc.

 “Very encouraging to see such a credible effort to challenge such an overlooked peril.”